Mathieuherbos/Getflix/README.md

 ### Proposed timeline

-It was proposed that the must-have features of the site should be complete between Friday of the first ween and Tuesday of the second week.
-A preliminary merge of all completed work is planned for Monday of the second week.
+It was proposed that the must-have features of the site should be mostly complete and deployable by Friday week 2 A preliminary merge of all completed work and git folder organisation occured on Wednesday of the second week.
+All up to date and integrated work is published here.

-All main features should be completed by Wednesday end of day of the second week to leave Thursday and Friday of the second week to fix any outstanding issues, consolidate the last pieces of the styling, and review the Lighthouse score.
+All main features of the project should be completed by Wednesday of the third week end of day to leave Thursday and Friday  to fix any outstanding issues, consolidate the last pieces of the styling, and review the Lighthouse score.

 ### Completed stages